percona/psmysql-docs/docs/innodb-io.md

     * `O_DIRECT_NO_FSYNC`: use O_DIRECT to open the data files and parallel doublewrite files, but does not use the `fsync()` system call to flush the data files, log files, and parallel doublewrite files.
 Do not use this option for the *XFS* file system.

-    * `ALL_O_DIRECT`: use O_DIRECT to open data files, log files, and parallel doublewrite files and use `fsync()` to flush the data files but not the log files or parallel doublewrite files.
-This option is recommended when *InnoDB* log files are big (more than 8GB), otherwise, there may be performance degradation.

 !!! note

     On an ext4 filesystem, set `innodb_log_write_ahead_size` to match the filesystem's write-ahead block size.
 This variable avoids `unaligned AIO/DIO` warnings.